 4. Grand Targhee Bike Park, Wyoming

 The park has a lift that ferries riders to different parts of the park.
 Do not forget to explore the newly unveiled Grand Loop and Blondie trail.
-Bikers love this hidden gem of the Northwest because, during summer, when the West is sweltering, Grand Targhee has the coolest temperatures and enticing environment.
+Bikers love this hidden gem of the West.
+During summer, when the rest of the region is sweltering, Grand Targhee has mild temperatures.
 You can ride all day without excessive sweating and the discomfort it brings.

 5. Windham Mountain Bike Park, New York

 Are you looking for a unique riding experience?
 Then, Windham Mountain Bike Park is the place to be.
 It offers a unique downhill riding experience for bikers of all levels.
 This bike park has the longest jump trail on the East Coast featuring miles of trails and a high-speed six-passenger lift.

 The numerous trails ranging from the Citizens Downhill, Wilderness Roll, Batavia Skill, and UCI World Cup Downhill make the Windham Bike Park a haven for bike riders from around the nation.
 Professional downhill riders frequent the park because of its unique nature and awesome trails built for the best in the world.
 The Windham Bike Park has even hosted 5 UCI World Cup Mountain Bike Races.

 You don't have to carry your bike from home to the Windham Mountain Bike Park.
 The park offers bike rentals for adults and kids too.
 If you have never tried downhill riding, the Skills Park will be helpful.
 The Skills Park is the birthplace of new mountain bikers.
 You will learn all basic skills like braking, weight distribution, and controlling your bike on rollers, roots, and berms.
 The Skills Park has enough fun to keep you at the park for hours.